-I’ll be a leader for Blount County and make sure Nashville listens to us.
+"I’ll be a leader that puts Blount County first and makes sure that Nashville listens to us."

 Healthcare for Tennessee

 So many Tennesseans suffer from the rising cost of healthcare and prescription drugs.
 Working folks sometimes have to choose between medication and rent because they do not have access to affordable healthcare.
 It’s not right.
 Especially because there’s a simple solution proven throughout the country: Medicaid expansion.

 If Tennessee expanded Medicaid, our federal tax dollars would flow back to us instead of going to other states like New York and California.
 We need our federal Medicaid dollars back because:

 -Tennessee still leads the country in medically related bankruptcies.

 -13 rural hospitals have closed due to a lack of Medicaid funds, leaving residents in those areas without lifesaving options.

 -In Tennessee, Medicaid is only able to help about 11% of people addicted to opiods.
 In Michigan 76% of people get treatment help for opioid addiction through Medicaid.

 Education is the foundation for success.
 Public schools are the place where success can begin for all young Tennesseans.
 For such an essential function, Tennessee’s report card for public education puts us near failing.
 When it comes to funding public education we rank 45th in the nation in spending for schools.
 It’s no wonder we are facing a teacher shortage.